 You need to download and install Sync on your Android or iOS device through its respective app store, the same as you do any other mobile app.
 To find the app, search Google Play or the App Store for Liferay.
 You can also download Sync from the Liferay Sync downloads page.
 Once you’ve installed the Sync app on your device, follow the instructions below to learn how to use it.

 When Liferay Sync first starts on your mobile device, press the Get Started button to begin setup.
-The setup screen asks for your login credentials and your Liferay DXP instance’s address.
-Once you enter them, press Sign In.
+First, enter your portal’s address.
+If your portal authenticates with SSO (single sign-on), Sync signs you in via your portal’s sign-in page.
+Otherwise, enter your account credentials and press Sign In.
 After signing in, the app takes you to a panel that shows your name, a gear icon for accessing the app’s settings, and navigation options My Sites and My Documents.
-My Sites and My Documents encompass the sites in your Liferay DXP instance that you can sync with.
+My Sites and My Documents encompass the portal sites you can sync with.
 My Documents is your personal user site, while My Sites shows the other sites with which you can sync.
 No matter how deep you are in the folder hierarchy of a site, swiping to the right returns you to this panel.
 If you’re in the first level of My Sites or My Documents, pressing the location bar at the top slides the screen slightly to the right to reveal a compact view of the panel.
 The following screenshots show both views of the panel.

 Press the gear icon to access Sync’s settings.
-Settings shows your account information and an option to sign out of your Liferay DXP instance.
+Settings shows your account information and an option to sign out of your portal.
 Settings also lets you toggle Security Mode.
 Security Mode protects files stored on your device by encrypting them.
 Using Security Mode requires you to set up a passcode to use when accessing the Sync app.
-Security Mode protects the files on your device and Liferay DXP instance in the event your device is lost or stolen.
-You should note, however, downloading and opening files in Security Mode takes slightly longer than usual because the Liferay DXP server must use SSL–if it didn’t, your files would be transmitting in the open.
+Security Mode protects the files on your device and portal in the event your device is lost or stolen.
+You should note, however, downloading and opening files in Security Mode takes slightly longer than usual because the Liferay server must use SSL–if it didn’t, your files would be transmitting in the open.
 Below the Security Mode toggle are the app’s version and a link to send app feedback to Liferay.

 Great!
-Now that you know how to connect to your Liferay DXP instance and find your sites, you can get started managing the sites’ files and folders.
+Now that you know how to connect to your portal and find your sites, you can get started managing the sites’ files and folders.